pythonarcade/arcade/doc/programming_guide/sprites/advanced.rst

 Advanced SpriteList Techniques
 ------------------------------

-This page will provide overviews of advanced techniques.
-Runnable examples are not guaranteed, and the reader is expected to be able to put the work into implementing them.
+This page provides overviews of advanced techniques.
+Runnable examples are not guaranteed, as the reader is expected to be able to put the work into implementing them.

 Beginners should be careful of the following sections.
 Some of these techniques